saitamasahil/skyscraper/docs/CONFIGINI.md

 #### relativePaths

-Enabling this forces the rom and any media paths inside the game list to be relative to the rom input folder.
+Enabling this forces the rom and any media paths inside the game list to be relative to the path of the gamelist file.
 Currently only relevant when generating an EmulationStation, a Retrobat or a Pegasus game list (see also [frontend](#frontend) option).

 !!! info